Skip to navigation Skip to content

 Scotland UK

-Maria Nijnik is a natural resource, ecological and climate change economist who has worked at the Institute since 2002, after a period of postdoctoral research at the Free University, Amsterdam, and Wageningen University, in the Netherlands.
+Maria Nijnik is a natural resource, ecological and climate change economist and a social scientist: Group Lead - Land and People; Research Lead – Natural Capital Valuation.
+Maria has worked at the Institute since 2002, after a period of postdoctoral research at the Free University, Amsterdam, and Wageningen University, in the Netherlands.
 She has a PhD in Social Sciences from Wageningen University in co-operation with the University of Victoria in Canada.
-Also, she has post-graduate qualifications from the Mansholt Institute and the Netherlands Network of General and Quantitative Economics (NAKE), an MSc in Environmental Policy and Management (EPCEM) from the Network of Dutch Universities, and a MSc/Dipl.
+Also, she has post-graduate qualifications from the Mansholt Institute and the Netherlands Network of General and Quantitative Economics (NAKE), a MSc in Environmental Policy and Management (EPCEM) from the Network of Dutch Universities, and a MSc/Dipl.
 Engineer’s degree with Distinction in forestry and wood-processing technology.
-She also has a PhD in Economics from Ukraine, where she is a visiting Professor in Forest Policy and Economics.
+She also has PhD in Economics, and is Professor in Forest Policy and Economics, Awardee of the Scientific Achievement Award of the International Union of Forest Ressearch Organizations (IUFRO) for her outstanding contributions to social science research on forestry, climate change and social innovation , Awardee of Scientific Achievement Honour in recognition of her destinquished research in the field and effectual Scientific Knowledge Exchange with Ukraine, IUFRO-2022 Recognition, and she is a holder of several of BBSRC exceptional Performance Awards.

 Current research interests